scaleoutsystems/fedn/docs/apiclient.rst

    client.set_active_model(path="path/to/seed.npz")

-**Start training session**
+**Start a training session**

 Once the active package and seed model are set, you can connect clients to the network and start training models.
-The following code snippet initializes a session (training rounds):
+The following code snippet starts a traing session:

 .. code-block:: python